Graphic representation of the SPARK logo. © GIZ/Mohammed Bakir

 1. Improving the quality of climate tech solutions.
 The project offers advice and funding to help build partnerships between start-ups, intermediaries, and the academic sector.

 2. Promoting the work of innovation support organisations (ISOs).
-The advice and financial support available through the project are aimed at supporting ISOs to collaborate across borders, establish and expand support programmes for start-ups in the climate tech sector and promote women-run businesses.
+It advises and financially supports them in collaborating across borders, establishing and expanding programmes for start-ups in the climate tech sector and promoting women-run businesses.

 3. Facilitating access to capital for start-ups.
-To meet this objective, the project works with a range of funders to ensure that start-ups have better access to appropriate financing solutions as they grow.
+To meet this objective, the project works with a range of funders.
 This approach also aims to reduce the barriers to attracting investment to women-run business.
 Through its advisory work and grants, the project supports training programmes for funders in areas such as gender-equitable and climate investment.